jmvigueras/GCPDeployments/README.md

-# Examples of Fortinet deployments in Azure Cloud
+# Examples of Fortinet deployments in Google Cloud Platform

 ### A Terraform scripts to deploy a FortiGate-VM Cluster on GCP